christopheryoung/chrisyoung/site/code.rst

 ---

 My first language was Python.
-My current passion is for functional programming
+My current passion is for functional programming languages, especially Haskell and Clojure.
-languages: Haskell, Clojure, and Erlang.

-I've written code for small startups and for a large bank.
+I've written code for small startups, for a large investment bank, and now for a company that does computational bio-chemistry.

 My Github repo is `here <https://github.com/christopheryoung/>`_.